Bundesdatenschutzgesetz

 The German Bundesdatenschutzgesetz (BDSG) is a federal data protection act, that together with the data protection acts of the German federated states and other area-specific regulations, governs the exposure of personal data, which are manually processed or stored in IT systems.

 Historical development

 1960–1970

 In the early 1960s, consideration for comprehensive data protection began in the United States and further developed with advancements in computer technology and its privacy risks.
 So a regulatory framework was needed to counteract the impairment of privacy in the processing of personal data.

 1970–1990

-In the year 1970, the federal state of Hesse passed the first national data protection law, which was also the first data protection law in the world.
+In 1970, the federal state of Hesse passed the first national data protection law, which was also the first data protection law in the world.
 In 1971, the first draft bill was submitted for a federal data protection act.
 Finally, on 1 January 1978, the first federal data protection act came into force.
 In the following years, as the BDSG was taking shape in practice, a technical development took place in data processing as the computer became increasingly important both at work and in the private sector.